qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 |basic| *Preparation*
 ...............................................................................

-You should see in the main area of the dialog different shapes of different colors.
-Each entity belongs to a layer you can identify by its color, in the left panel (your colors may be different from the ones below):
+In the main area of the dialog you should see many shapes with different colors.
+Each entity belongs to a layer you can identify by its color in the left panel (your colors may be different from the ones below):

 .. image:: img/basic_map.png